ibmdb/node-ibm_db/README.md

   var query = 'select creator, name from sysibm.systables';
   var result = conn.queryResultSync(query);
   console.log("data = ", result.fetchAllSync());
-  console.log("metadata = ", result.getColumnMetadata());
+  console.log("metadata = ", result.getColumnMetadataSync());
   result.closeSync(); // Must call to free to avoid application error. conn.closeSync();
 });
 ```
 **Note:** Once you are done with the `result` object, must close it to avoid error when garbage collector of javascript free it.
-Not calling the `result.closeSync() may caluse invalid handle error in application or no data.
+Not calling the `result.closeSync() may cause invalid handle error in application or no data.

 In case of CALL statement with OUT params, check result[0] is an object or not.

 ### <a name="closeApi"></a> 8) .close(callback)